nelsonsar/nelsonsar.github.io/_posts/2016-10-16-why-mocking-fails.md

 ## You can only defer what you can control

-But, in order to enable mocks hidden powers (or make them shine) you need to control them and that's where mocks always goes wrong...
+But, in order to enable mocks hidden powers (or make them shine) you need to control them and that's where mocking always goes wrong...

 The [Mock Roles, not Objects paper](http://www.jmock.org/oopsla2004.pdf) stabilish a set of simple rules (ok, not rules... guidelines) for mocks and the most important one (and ignored most of the time too), IMO, is: "Only Mock Types You Own".
 Following this simple guideline you'll **always** have to mock an interface created by you, which is most of the time simpler than the one exposed by a library (because of the level of abstraction it needs).

 **Simpler interfaces == easier to test and mantain** (less public methods, less coupling and higher cohesion).

-So, if you find yourself creating a mock that returns other mock or mocking a third party library think twice, be sure that the operation shouldn't be better encapsulated (maybe is a missing domain aspect in your app, for example) and don't be afraid of changing it if you think a mock hell is knocking at your door (or can emerge soon).
+So, if you find yourself creating a mock that returns other mock or mocking a third-party library think twice, be sure that the operation shouldn't be better encapsulated (maybe is a missing domain aspect in your app, for example) and don't be afraid of changing it if you think a mock hell is knocking at your door (or can emerge soon).

 Happy testing!